American Printing House for the Blind, Inc.

 Newsweek® Talking Magazine

-Newsweek® on cassette has been offered by APH since 1959.
-Newsweek listeners rely on the in-depth current affairs coverage provided each week by APH at nearly the same time as the print edition.
-Recorded Newsweek is offered free-of-charge to eligible readers.
+Newsweek® has been offered by APH since 1959.
+Readers rely on the in-depth current affairs coverage contained in Newsweek.

 HOW YOU CAN HELP